sylido/saml2/README.md

+# This is a fork of https://github.com/Clever/saml2, modified by sylido.

+Includes some improvements, bugfixes, formatting fixes for the main file.
+Added code from PRs that weren't approved, but were needed to make things work well.
+Added new features to support some other SAML attributes.

 # Maintenance Notice

 This library is currently in maintenance mode.
 Until further notice, the primary directive is to handle bug reports and security issues with this library.